 - Meanwhile, process the cream cheese in the food processor until smooth.
 Add the sour cream, eggs, vanilla, and sweetener.
 Process until well combined, scraping down the sides and needed.

 - After the crust has partially baked add half the filling to the crust.
 Then put the strawberries into the food processor and blend into the rest of the filling.
 Drizzle over the plain cheesecake filling.

-- Bake for 1 hour 20 minutes or until the center no longer jiggles.
+- Bake for 1 hour to 1 hour 20 minutes or until the center no longer jiggles.
 Let cool to room temperature.

 - Chill the cheesecake for 3-4 hours before serving.